-Parallel corpora are of high importance in the automatic identification of multiword expressions: it is usually one-to-many correspondence that is exploited when designing methods for detecting multiword expressions.
-On the other hand, alleged parallel corpora can also exhance the identification of the control of the companion of the com the other language can also be gathered with the help of
+Parallel coppora are of high importance in the automatic identification of multiword expressions: it is usually one-to-many correspondence that is exploited when designing methods for detecting multiword expressions.
+On the other hand, aligned parallel coppora can also enhance the identification of multiword expressions in different languages: if an algorithm is implemented for one language, data from the other language can also be gathered with the help of aligned units.